tmaklin/rcgpar/README.md

 - [LibTorch](https://pytorch.org/get-started/locally/)

 #### Optional
-- CUDA Toolkit (if using LibTorch with CUDA support; version depending on downloaded LibTorch)
+- CUDA Toolkit (if using LibTorch with CUDA support; version depending on downloaded LibTorch) or ROCm (if using LibTorch with ROCm support; version depending on downloaded LibTorch)
 - Compiler with OpenMP support.

-Without a CUDA supported LibTorch and CUDA Toolkit there will be no GPU acceleration.
+Without a CUDA or ROCm supported LibTorch and CUDA Toolkit or ROCm there will be no GPU acceleration.

 ### Compiling from source
 Clone the repository to a suitable folder, enter the directory and run